phi-hein/VHoppAS/TECHNICAL_NOTES.md

 \quad\text{if}\quad
 T_{\text{ref}} = 0\text{ K})
 ```
 and shifting the energy axis according to $E \rightarrow E + \Delta{}E$, such that $E=0$ then corresponds to the charge-neutral Fermi level at the simulation temperature $T$ (under the assumption of a temperature-independent DOS).
 The actual Fermi level in the simulations may differ from this reference Fermi level in order to simulate the material in a charged state (= more or less electrons than normal).
-Note that in the KMC cell the Fermi level (= the electrochemical potential of electrons) is not spatially constant due to the linearly changing electric potential $\varphi(x)$, but it still has a constant position on the energy axis $E$ of the DOS since the state energies are similarly shifted by the electric potential. $E$ here always corresponds to energies without the contribution from the electric potential.
+Note that in the KMC cell the Fermi level (= the electrochemical potential of electrons) is not spatially constant due to the linearly changing external electric potential $\varphi(x)$, but it still has a constant position on the energy axis $E$ of the DOS since the state energies are similarly shifted by the electric potential. $E$ here always corresponds to energies without the contribution from the electric potential.
 In contrast to the Fermi level and the electric potential, the chemical potential of the electrons is constant throughout the KMC cell.
 A certain "position of the Fermi level on the axis $E$" therefore corresponds to a certain chemical potential of the electrons.
 It is then possible to define a relative chemical potential $\mu$ (relative to the chemical potential of the charge-neutral material) such that $E=\mu$ is the position of the Fermi level throughout the KMC cell (`ChemPot` input value). $\mu \neq 0$ then leads to simulations with a charged material.

 Since only the region around the Fermi level is relevant for hopping (due to the simulaneous presence of occupied and unoccupied states), only localized states in a chosen energy range $`[E_{\text{min}},E_{\text{max}}]`$ on the axis $E$ are regarded (`Emin` and `Emax` input values; in most cases symmetric around `ChemPot`).
 For a given total number of localized states $N_{\text{st}}$ (`States` input value) the volume of the simulated KMC cell is then
 ```math